wtgee/projectpanoptes-org/index.md

     telescope can be built for about $5000 USD.
   heading: Overview
   icon: "/uploads/2018/12/16/pan-logo.png"
-- description: Performing collaborative research and providing services to support the biotechnology sector.
+- description: The philosophy behind the PANOPTES hardware and software design is to use as many commercial off the shelf (COTS) parts as possible as these are generally inexpensive and easily acquired.
+In addition, the PANOPTES design is kept as simple as possible as this makes the build process easier and means that the final product is more reliable.
-  heading: BioTech
+  heading: Software / Hardware
   icon: "/uploads/2017/11/13/biotech.png"
+- heading: Community
+  description: The PANOPTES community spans the world, from the founding members in
+    Hawai'i to designers, builders and scientists in Europe, Australia, and North and South America.
+We're looking forward to our members in Africa and Asia!
+We use a variety of means to communicate, including a Google Group for announcements and a forum for discussions.
+  icon: ''
 sub_heading: Discover New Worlds
-textline: "Panoptic Astronomical Networked Observatories for a Public Transiting Exoplanets Survey\n\n  \n\nA citizen science project which aims to make it easy for anyone to build a low cost, robotic telescope which can be used to detect transiting exoplanets."
+textline: A citizen science project which aims to make it easy for anyone to build a low cost, robotic telescope that can be used to detect transiting exoplanets.
 hero_button:
   text: Learn more
   href: "/about"